 Example of illogical sequence of events:

-This is an example of an illogical sequence of events.
-The character:
+This is an illogical sequence of events because the character:

 Saw the headline – sat down – opened the newspaper – read the headline.